Lydian-Des/Lyd-Modules-VCVRack/LydD-Modules/README.md

 Outputs::

--X and Y CV respectively, with associated Range switch from 0 / +2, -2 / +2, and -5 / +5.
+- X and Y CV respectively, with associated Range switch from 0 / +2, -2 / +2, and -5 / +5.

--Trigger(gate) outputs for X and Y  taken from associated clock inputs.
+- Trigger(gate) outputs for X and Y  taken from associated clock inputs.

--Aux Output -- this one has 4 Modes -
+- Aux Output -- this one has 4 Modes -
  	1) Sum - Simply sums together the X and Y outputs.
  	2) Magnitude - Outputs the scalar magnitude (always Positive) of the current steps location.
  	3) Centroid - Computes the average scalar value of the entire chosen sequence.